open/close all folders

 - Mutually Exclusive Magic: At the beginning of a mission, you are allowed to choose between taunt majors or stun majors.
 Level 3 taunt major gain extra defense at low health while level 3 stun major can slow enemies down.

-- Trademark Favorite Food: Their only food source is the fungus they cultivated from harvested leaves.
+- Trademark Favorite Food: Their only food source is the fungus cultivated from harvested leaves.
 In freeplay mode, choosing leafcutter ants will allow harvestable plants to appear on the map.

-Fire Ants (Solenopsis invicta)Fire ants are set to be the fourth playable ant species in the game.
+Fire Ants (Solenopsis invicta)Fire ants are playable as a complete species.
 They are famous for using their own bodies to build rafts and bridges.
-They are planned to have the ability to spawn two ants from one tile at level 3.
+They can spawn two ants from one tile at level 3.